 Still, a main validity assumption of utilizing the Diff-in-Diff model is that both control and treated group have same LFP trend prior to the shock.
 To test this hypothesis, I estimate a generalized version of model (1), allowing treatment effect to vary by years.
-The results, reported in Table (3) separately report the estimate for the full sample, young educated females, and older educated females.
-Consistent with parallel trend assumption, the treatment estimate is insignificant for all years prior the shock for the three models.
+The results, exhibited in Table (4), separately report the estimates for the full sample, young educated females, and older educated females.
+Consistent with parallel trend assumption, the treatment estimate for the three models is insignificant for all years prior to the shock.
 Markedly for the young educated cohort, the negative effect on LFP persists across all years during the treatment period.
-As for the older educated females', the treatment estimates are statistically insignificant across the board.
+As for the older educated females, the treatment estimates are statistically insignificant across the board.

-5. Robustness Check
+4. Robustness Check

 In this section I explore a number of concerns that may threaten the validity of the reported estimates.
-These concerns include commuting effect and the effect of confounding factors.
+These concerns include commuting and confounding factor effects.
 As for the former, the employment decrease in public education may induce educated females in highly affected localities to seek employment in other localities.
 This is expected to bias the treatment estimate downward.
 To explore this venue, one would ideally use data that identify localities where individuals would search for employment.
-Unfortunately, this data is not available.
+Unfortunately, this kind of data is not available.

-Alternatively, I use utilize place of work data to examine if educated females tend to change place of work as an outcome of the shock.
-Prior to the shock, 41% of employed educated females work in the same locality of residence.
-I estimate a similar regression to the generalized version of model (1), except that the dependent variable is a dummy variable that takes a value of one if an educated female works in same locality of residence and zero otherwise.
-In addition, the model controls for workers' type of economic activities.
-Due to data constraints, I limit the analysis to 2001-2008 period.
+Alternatively, I utilize place of work data to examine if educated females tend to change place of work as an outcome of the shock.6 I estimate a generalized Diff-in-Diff model of model (1), with few modifications.
+The model controls for workers' type of economic activities and the dependent variable is now measured as a dummy variable that takes a value of one if an educated female works in same locality of residence and zero otherwise.
+Due to data constraints, I limit the analysis to 2001-2012 period.
 Consistent with above analysis, I estimate separate regressions for the young and older educated females.
-The estimates, reported in Table (5), show that probability to change place of work across localities does not change for both cohorts.
+The estimates, reported in Table (5), show that probability to change place of work across localities does not change as a result of the shock for both cohorts.
 The treatment estimate is statistically insignificant for all the years following the shock.
 The results also support the parallel trend assumption.
-This indicates that commuting effect plays no role in shaping the estimates of this cohort model.
+This indicates that commuting effect plays no role in shaping the estimates.

 As for the confounding factor concern, it is possible that the negative effect on LFP is correlated with other locality characteristics that are not accounted for in the model.
-One aspect of this concern is that labor market conditions deteriorated for localities that were highly exposed to public education shock.
+One aspect of this concern is that labor market conditions deteriorated in localities that were highly exposed to public education shock.
 In such a scenario, LFP would also decrease for other cohorts that are less affected by the shock.
 In such a case the linkages between decrease in public employment and decline in LFP is spurious.